Miguel Pro

 José Ramón Miguel Agustín Pro Juárez, also known as Blessed Miguel Pro, SJ (January 13, 1891 – November 23, 1927) was a Mexican Jesuit priest executed under the presidency of Plutarco Elías Calles on the false charges of bombing and attempted assassination of former Mexican President Álvaro Obregón.

-Pro's arrest, lack of trial, and evidential support gained prominence during the Cristero War.
-Known for his religious piety and innocence, he was beatified in Rome on September 25, 1988, by Pope John Paul II as a Catholic martyr, killed in odium fidei (in hatred of the faith).
+Pro's arrest, without a trial or evidential support, gained prominence during the Cristero War.
+Known for his religious piety and innocence, he was beatified in Rome on September 25, 1988, by Pope John Paul II as a Catholic martyr, killed in odium fidei ("in hatred of the faith").

 Historical background

 At the time of Pro's death, Mexico was ruled by fiercely anti-clerical and anti-Catholic President Plutarco Elías Calles who had begun what writer Graham Greene called the "fiercest persecution of religion anywhere since the reign of Elizabeth."

 Childhood

 Miguel Pro, whose full name was José Ramón Miguel Agustín, was born into a mining family on January 13, 1891, in Guadalupe, Zacatecas.
 He was the third of eleven children, four of whom had died as infants or young children.
 From a young age, he was called "Cocol" as a nickname.
 Two of his sisters joined a convent.
 He entered the Jesuit novitiate at El Llano on August 15, 1911.